 Join us for Morning Prayer in St Mary's Church at 9.10am on Mondays, Tuesdays and Thursdays and in St Anne's Church at 9.10am on Wednesdays.

 Normally, Morning Prayer is only attended by members of the clergy team, plus one or two members of our congregations.
 If you would like to attend, you would be very welcome but for the moment, please do let the office know in advance so that we can plan appropriately.
 Please wear a face covering and maintain social distancing.
 Please also sanitise your hands on entry and exit.

 Weather permitting, there will be a simple, socially distanced, prayer service in the churchyard every Thursday at midday.
 The service is based on Common Worship.
 Please bring a copy, download the office, or get the midday app from the C of E website if you want to participate.
 Or, just come along and listen and pray.
 Please do wear suitable clothing and bring something to sit on if you would like to.

 You can find the Thursday prayers here.
 Or you can download the Daily Prayer app here.

 St Mary’s is open for private prayer on Wednesdays from 10:30am - 12 noon and Sundays from 2.00 pm until 3.30 pm.

 Entry is via the South East Door (accessible entrance).
 Bibles and prayer books are not available but you are welcome to bring your own.
 All are welcome to come and spend time in private prayer.

-> For details of worship for Children, please see our Children page.
+For details of worship for Children, please see our Children and Youth page.

-> Like St Mary’s, St Anne’s is an intergenerational, liberal and inclusive congregation, who worship an immanent God.
+Like St Mary’s, St Anne’s is an intergenerational, liberal and inclusive congregation, who worship an immanent God.
 Recent re-ordering has seen the pews removed and the nave altar become the main permanent focus of worship.
 Worship is less formal here than at St Mary’s and takes place in the round.
 Worship is led by organ and piano, and the feeling is very much that God is immanent.